Much is being made today of the state of the so-called “black community”.

 Jesus did not tell His followers to organize themselves into an 11-person “movement” so as to “impact the culture” and free themselves of the political and religious oppression they endured under Roman rule.

 If such an man-centered approach could have accomplished the kind of salvation Christ had in mind in sacrificing Himself on the cross, it stands to reason He would have instructed His disciples accordingly.
 That He did not has proven difficult to accept for many within the “black community”, who would rather protest than pray.

 There can be no “community” where you and I have nothing in common.

 My ethics are not influenced by my ethnicity.

-The notion of “black community” will remain a myth, a phantasm, a dream, a mirage, if we persist in segregating the ideals that should define it from those of the gospel of Jesus Christ, which alone has the power to unite us all under one common mission regardless of race, ethnicity, or nationality (Acts 17:26-27).
+The notion of “black community” will remain a myth, a phantasm, a mirage, if we persist in segregating the ideals that should define ‘unity’ from those of the gospel of Christ, which alone has the power to unite all of us under one common mission regardless of race, ethnicity, or nationality (Acts 17:26-27).

-Unless the gospel of Christ serves as the impetus of our desire for community – true community – that which is rooted in the condition of our heart and not on the color of our skin – we will continue on this decades-long treadmill of societal futility with absolutely nothing lastingly tangible to show for it (Psalm 127:1).
+Unless the gospel of Christ serves as the impetus of our desire for and pursuit of community – the kind that is rooted in the condition of our heart and not the color of our skin – we will continue buying into to the myth of “black community” but with absolutely no tangible evidence to support such a notion (Ps.
+127:1).

-As followers of Christ, we must remain mindful that the “Great Commission” of Matthew 28 commands us to make disciples of all nations, not social justice warriors (John 18:36).
+As followers of Christ, we must remain mindful that the “Great Commission” of Matthew 28 commands us to make disciples of all nations not social justice warriors (Jn.
+18:36).

-To that end, I gladly confess that I am not a social justice warrior.
+And, to that end, I gladly acknowledge that I am not a social justice warrior.

 Nor do I aspire to be.